lsst-dm/dm_dev_guide/cpp/eigen.rst

 The `Eigen`_ C++ template library for linear algebra is distributed with the LSST software stack.

-It is permitted to use any of the standard modules included with Eigen in LSST code without restrictions beyond the :ref:`usual coding guidelines <part-coding>`.
+It is permitted to use any of the standard modules included with Eigen in LSST code without restrictions beyond the :ref:`usual coding guidelines <part-guides>`.

 Eigen also includes some **unsupported** modules which are located in the ``include/unsupported`` directory.
 For details, refer to the `relevant Eigen documentation`_.